thejcannon/thejcannon.me/next/index.md

 2. Namespace packages.
 Namespaces might've been "one honking great idea" but namespace _packages_ are usually misunderstood and a honking painful thing to have to remember.

-The solution to 1. is easy, just assume the files in the sdist exist in the bdsit as-is.
+The solution to 1. is easy, just assume the files in the sdist exist in the bdsit as-is (we'll special-case any files with a `src/` prefix, for sanity).

 The solution to 2. is annoyingly complex.
 Namespace packages come in two forms: